Campus COVID-19 Safety Expectations for Students

 - If you have a close contact with someone outside of your household who tests positive for COVID-19, stay home for 14 days after your last contact with that person

-- If you travel to any of the states identified by Pennsylvania or Philadelphia as “hot spots,” stay home until 14 days after you return from the state
+- If you travel to any state that may be identified by Pennsylvania or Philadelphia as “hot spots,” or otherwise violate state or local travel restrictions, stay home until 14 days after you return from the state

 - If you attend any social gathering which is not compliant with public health guidelines (e.g., no masks, no social distancing, etc.) stay home for 14 days after the social gathering